socketry/performance/fiber-vs-thread/readme.md

 **Commit**: [07a324a0f6464f31765ee4bc5cfc23a99d426705](https://github.com/ruby/ruby/commit/07a324a0f6464f31765ee4bc5cfc23a99d426705)

 **Performance Impact**:
-- **Improved fiber context switching ~60%**: From 0.380 μs/switch (Ruby 2.5) to 0.151 μs/switch (Ruby 2.6) due to the introduction of native assembly implementations.
+- **Improved fiber context switching**: Due to the introduction of native assembly implementations.
-- **Assembly implementations**: Added for multiple architectures including x86_64, ARM, and others.

 The native assembly implementation of `coroutine_transfer` provided a substantial performance boost for fiber context switching, demonstrating the impact of low-level optimizations on high-level language performance and paving the way for future improvements in Ruby's concurrency model.